Skip to main content

 The development of your program is going to be based closely on the key decisions of your design process.
 This may include the implementation of new mentoring software or other new tools to help manage your program.

-Additionally, you’ll also need to develop all the tools and resources your program participants will need in order to be successful.
+Additionally, you’ll also need to develop all the tools and resources your program participants will need to be successful.
 Examples might include:

 • Program Guide